iconify/documentation/documents/partials/tools/utils/functions-list.md

 - `[func]expandIconSet(data)` is the opposite of function above.
 - `[func]convertIconSetInfo(data)` converts legacy icon set format to correct `[type]IconifyInfo` type.
 - `[func]parseIconSet(data, callback)` parses icon set, calling `[attr]callback` function for every icon.
-Can be used to extract all icons from icon set. type or throw error.
+Can be used to extract all icons from icon set.

 Functions for working with `[type]IconifyIcon` format that represents one icon:

 - `[func]mergeIconData(icon, alias)` merges data for icon and alias.
 Used by functions that extract icon data from icon set.
 - `[func]fullIcon(data)` adds optional properties to `[type]IconifyIcon` object, converting it to `[type]FullIconifyIcon`.
-- `[prop]matchName` constant is a regular expression to test parts of icon name.

 When rendering icon, customisations can be applied to it.
 For example, changing dimensions, rotating or flipping icon.
 They are represented by `[type]IconifyIconCustomisations` type.
 Functions for working with customisations: